celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 The `mine` flag does not mean the node starts mining blocks, but rather starts trying to participate in the BFT consensus protocol.
 It cannot do this until it gets elected -- so next we need to stand for election.

 The `networkid` parameter value of `12219` indicates we are connecting to the Baklava network, Stake Off Phase 1.

+Note that if you are running the validator and the proxy on the same machine, then you should set the validator's listening port to something other than `30303`.
+E.g. you could use the flag `--port 30313` and set the docker port forwarding rules accordingly (e.g. use the flags `-p 30313:30313` and `-p 30313:30313/udp`).

 ### Register the Accounts